Event: 31st October / 1st November 2017, Romania

 In connection with the Science Centre project proposed by the Buzau Rotary Club, Dr Kass was invited to deliver a series of inspirational lectures in Buzau Romania.
 The first lecture was at the renowned Bogdan Petriceicu Hasdeu National College, while the second was at Bioterra University.

-The science centre project is foreseen to be one of a kind for Romania, and possibly, if successful, for Europe; it is the dream of Lucian Alexandru Salcutan, president of the local rotary club.
+The Interactive Science Centre (Centru Științific Interactive) or Science Explorer project is foreseen to be one of a kind for Romania, and possibly, if successful, for Europe; it is the dream of Lucian Alexandru Salcutan, president of the local rotary club.

 The centre will house not only scientific demonstrations for pupils and students, but will also incorporate a research facility, facilitating students and scientists to work together on projects encompassing innovative scientific and technological applications that contribute towards improving the world in a sustainable manner.